cross-solution/YawikDocs/source/modules/auth/index.rst

 * Register with Facebook, Xing, LinkedIn, Google or GitHub
 * Register via registration form
 * I forgot my Password
-* Roles for applicants and recruiters
+* Roles for applicants, recruiters and admin

 By using the optional Module YawikCompanyRegistration_, users can register as a company.
 The module provides a formular and creates a user and a company in one step.